 Accessed the REST API of KEGG database to extract DDI interactions from each one, providing extra informa- tion such as mechanism of action, as well as other kind of interactions which may be relevant.
 Moreover, it was obtained information of the different pathways and diseases the drugs are involved in.

-Twosides
+Two sides

 Several sort of information can be recovered from Twosides webpage where we count with a dataset of DDI detailing disease provoked, and another describing the individual side effect caused by each drug.
 Both of them have, for each side effect, a propensity score computed that gives evidence to it.

-NDF-RT
+NDFRT

 This dataset is composed of a mayor coverage of common USA brand drugs.
 Single drug information like mechanism of action or therapeutical effect can be accessed from its ftp repository.
 DDI information was extracted from BioPortal webpage via queries on its SPARQL endpoint.
 From there, it was extracted object and precipitant, and intensity of reaction.